microsoft/moaw/workshops/serverless-overview/workshop.md

 ## Configure the storage account

+The Azure storage account is used to store data objects, including blobs, file shares, queues, tables, and disks.
+You will use it to store the audios files inside an audios container.

 With the resource group ready, let's create a storage account with a container named `audios` that will store all audios.
 The naming convention for Storage Accounts is: `st<environment><region><application-name><owner><instance>`.

 Choose a Locally redundant storage: Standard LRS